 To establish the presence of symptoms of lactose maldigestion, subjects were fed a 360 mL glass of whole milk, containing 18 g lactose.
 The efficiency of lactose digestion was determined by breath hydrogen excretion.

-Fourteen lactose maldigesters were then tested following consumption of 454 g each of 4 test yogurts: 1) experimental plain yogurt prepared from whole milk treated with a beta-D-galactosidase to hydrolyze 70% of the lactose in milk 2 & 3) two brands of plain yogurt prepared from whole milk and 4) plain yogurt prepared from low-fat milk.
-The hydrogen breath responses to the two brands of unmodified yogurt and the lactose-hydrolyzed yogurt were significantly less than to whole milk.
-Despite the finding that lactose maldigestion was slightly greater with the low-fat yogurt, there was no increase in reporting of symptoms of lactose intolerance.
+Fourteen lactose maldigesters were then tested following consumption of 454 g each of 4 test yogurts:

+- 1. experimental plain yogurt prepared from whole milk treated with a beta-Dgalactosidase to hydrolyze 70% of the lactose in milk - 2-3. two brands of plain yogurt prepared from whole milk - 4. plain yogurt prepared from low-fat milk.

+The hydrogen breath responses to the two brands of unmodified yogurt and the lactosehydrolyzed yogurt were significantly less than to whole milk.
+Despite the finding that lactose maldigestion was slightly greater with the lowfat yogurt, there was no increase in reporting of symptoms of lactose intolerance (figure 10).

+Figure 10.
+Mean changes in breath hydrogen concentration at 30 mn intervals over 5h in 14 lactose-maldigesters consuming each of the five experimental meals.
+Source: Rosado JL. et al., 1992.

-Conclusion: Breath hydrogen concentrations were significantly less with yogurt than with whole milk and there was no therapeutic advantage to consuming prehydrolyzed full-fat yogurt over regular yogurt.
+Conclusion Breath hydrogen concentrations were significantly less with yogurt than with whole milk and there was no therapeutic advantage to consuming prehydrolyzed full-fat yogurt over regular yogurt.